couds/react-bulma-components/documentation/docs/components/columns/gap.md

 sidebar_label: Gap
 ---

-import Columns from 'react-bulma-components/lib/components/columns' import Hero from 'react-bulma-components/lib/components/hero' import Notification from 'react-bulma-components/lib/components/notification' import Section from 'react-bulma-components/lib/components/section';
+import { Columns, Hero, Notification, Section } from 'react-bulma-components';

 You can customize the gaps between columns